beoran/governance/CODE-OF-CONDUCT.md

 the Open Source software.

 The second goal of this code of conduct is to protect CONTRIBUTORS from undue USER entitlement and aggressive demands seen in many Open Source projects.
+This goal separates this Code of Conduct from all the others that I have seen for Open Source Software Projects.

 These goals inherently requires minimizing anything that gets in the way of shipping including politics and drama.